fredmcgroarty/bw-be-tech-test/README.md

    * You are welcome to choose the format / build it yourself or use any gem to solve the problem.

-## Discussion

-How might you improve the architecture of the code?
-Specifically what might happen if the application were to die mid way through rake task and what will happen as complexity increases.